akshaybabloo/Go-Notes/README.md

 ## 5. What's Next

-In the next tutorial (coming soon) we will look into using Go to develop a RESTful web service.
+In the next tutorial (coming soon) we will look into using Go to develop a RESTful web application.